headzoo/dbsample/README.md

 Currently supports MySQL 5+.
 Other drivers and versions may be supported in the future.

 ## Install
-A build for Linux is currently available on the [releases page](https://github.com/headzoo/dbsample/releases).
+Linux and Windows builds are available on the [releases page](https://github.com/headzoo/dbsample/releases).

 ## Usage
 ```